-The Treasury provides New Zealand university students the chance to address some of the most important public policy issues facing the country.
+The Treasury provides New Zealand tertiary students the chance to address some of the most important public policy issues facing the country.

-- Give university students a feel for the range of work the Treasury does
+- give tertiary students a feel for the range of work the Treasury does

-See below for more details on current or past university competitions.
+See below for more details on current or past competitions.